badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 {% endhighlight %}

 So, now it works on landscape on iPhone 6 Plus as well!

 ![Output]({{page.imgdir}}/solution_2_2.png)

 But we still have that last requirement:

-> Nr 7: This grid should work on "all" smart phones and desktop browsers.
+> Nr 7.
+The screen width is not fixed (ie. users can resize on desktop or change the device orientation on mobile)

 And no, please do not suggest adding even more media queries..